Is there a dynamical tendency in H0 with late time measurements?

 This, combined with the decreasing quality in the data, produces large error bars in the inferred parameters which get worse at large $z$'s.
-Therefore the quadratic and Fourier fittings present large uncertainties.
-We do not rule out that the constant $H_0$ be the correct result; we need to wait to improve the quality and number of the data to be able to reach a final conclusion.
+Therefore, the quadratic and Fourier fittings present large uncertainties.
+We do not rule out that the constant $H_0$ is the correct result; we need to wait to improve the quality and number of the data to be able to reach a final conclusion.